Primary stage of socialism: Xue Muqiao's theory of the "immature socialist system"

 Prudence is necessary when approaching the reform of the commune institutions.
 We should not require each level to reform from top to bottom by prescribing a time limit for fulfilment.
 Until suitable new organizational forms can replace production brigades and teams, we should not recklessly change existing forms and bring about a disorderly situation.

 Wan called for the dismantlement of the People's Commune system and its replacement with a household-responsibility system.
 He referred to the changes underway in the agricultural system as the creation of a new mode of production and called it the socialist commodity economy.
-Party theorist Du Runsheng supported Wan's position, saying, "a principle of Marxism is that every change in the relations of ownership is an inevitable outcome of the development of new productive forces which can no longer fit in with the old relations of ownership".
+CCP theorist Du Runsheng supported Wan's position, saying, "a principle of Marxism is that every change in the relations of ownership is an inevitable outcome of the development of new productive forces which can no longer fit in with the old relations of ownership".
 He also said:

 Today's household undertakings are very different in nature.
 Since land is owned by the public, they are restricted by the collective economy in many ways.
 They represent a level of management in the co-operative economy, and constitute an organic component part of the entire socialist economy...
 It is feared that the household contracting system will promote the conservative idea of private possession among the peasants.
 This fear is not without grounds.
 However, we must be able to see the other side of the matter, which also happens to be the prevailing aspect.
 Today's peasants are different from those of the past.
 They are now new-type labourers under the socialist co-operative system.